KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Fix: Added a css dec to stop long text font upsizing on some mobile devices

 = 1.25.0 - 2023-11-13 =
 - Feature: Allow for overriding copy button text and invoke a callback
 - Feature: Added new programming fonts, Monaspace (5), Geist, Cozette and Deja Vu